Police investigating ‘hate crime’ after group dress as Ku Klux Klan in Co Down

 Group were pictured outside an Islamic centre in Newtownards, say reports

+People dressed in Ku Klux Klan costumes protesting outside a mosque in Newtownards.
+Photograph: Alan Lewis/Photopress Belfast

-Police are investigating a possible hate crime following the report of a group dress as Ku Klux Klan members in Newtownards, Co Down at the week.
+Police are investigating a possible hate crime following the report of a group dressed as Ku Klux Klan (KKK) members in Newtownards, Co Down at the week.

-In one of the images posted over the weekend, the group of around 10 people are pictured in a threatening pose, some with fists raised, outside the town’s Islamic Centre, according to the Belfast Telegraph.
+In one of the images posted on social media over the weekend, the group of around 10 people are pictured in a threatening pose, some with fists raised, outside the town’s Islamic Centre, according to the Belfast Telegraph.

 Inspector Richard Murray said the police received a report of the group in the vicinity of Greenwell Street on Saturday night.